 PSM B1620: Advanced Quantitative Methods

 Covers the basic elements of how to find, synthesize, and interpret different types of data, both quantitative and qualitative.
-The course will provide an introduction to the use of statistical software such as Microsoft Excel, SPSS and STATA.
-By the end of the course, students will be able to create a simple database, run basic statistical analyses, and prepare and analyze univariate and multivariate regressions. sample syllabus
+The course will provide an introduction to the use of statistical software such as Microsoft Excel, SPSS, and STATA.
+By the end of the course, students will be able to create a simple database, run basic statistical analyses, and prepare and analyze univariate and multivariate regressions.

 PSM B1640: MPA Internship